thiippal/AI2D-RST/reliability/README.md

 | Connectivity     | 239 | 0.878 |
 | Discourse structure | 227  | 0.733 |

+To reproduce the results for inter-annotator agreement measures, execute the R scripts in this directory, e.g. `Rscript measure_ia_group.r`.

 ## Directory structure

 | Directory or file | Description |